OWASP/owasp-mastg/README.md

 ## Suggestions and feedback

-To report and error or suggest an improvement, please create an [issue](https://github.com/b-mueller/owasp-mstg/issues).
+To report an error or suggest an improvement, please create an [issue](https://github.com/b-mueller/owasp-mstg/issues), or do a pull request.

 ## How to Contribute